fabiankaraben/docsarchive-dev/content/typescript/5.2/javascript/type-checking-javascript-files.md

 # Type Checking JavaScript Files

-Here are some notable differences on how checking works in `.js` files compared to `.ts` files.

 ## Properties are inferred from assignments in class bodies {#properties-are-inferred-from-assignments-in-class-bodies}

 ES2015 does not have a means for declaring properties on classes.
 Properties are dynamically assigned, just like object literals.